Mulch

 What is mulch?

-What composting style does it fit?
+What style does it fit?

 What space does it need?

-Mulch should be placed in a garden.
+Mulch should be spread on a garden.

 How does it work?